Fulfill your dreams of higher education

 College costs are overwhelming.
 Even if you or your parents have saved for years, the expenses of tuition and books sometimes stand in your way of achieving your goal of a college degree.

 For nearly three decades, our community has come together to help students realize their dreams of furthering their education.

 Generous donors have set up scholarships through the Johnson County Community Foundation.
 They often know how hard it is to meet all of the college costs, and want to ease that burden on students and families.

 To be considered for the scholarships, students must fill out applications and provide information about their school work.
 In some cases, applicants must write an essay or go through an interview.

 But the time invested in the scholarship process can make a difference when those college bills come due.

 187 scholarships totaling $705,750

 College cost estimator workshop with Dave Murray

-This year we will be partnering with Central Nine Career Center to bring Dave Murray, President of the National Center for College Costs, to host a College Cost Estimator Workshop at Franklin Community High School on December 15, 2015 at 6:30 p.m.
+We partner annually with Central Nine Career Center to bring Dave Murray, President of the National Center for College Costs, to host a College Cost Estimator Workshop.
 We encourage all area high school seniors and their parents to attend this event to learn how they can make college affordable for them.